Fertility Options for Men

 Some of the factors affecting fertility include mumps, high fever, diabetes, a previous injury or surgery, or infections such as sexually transmitted diseases, chemical exposure, stress, drug and alcohol use, medications, exercise habits, timing and frequency of sexual intercourse, and family fertility history.

-A semen analysis is a test which evaluates the quality and quantity of sperm and seminal plasma.
+A comprehensive testing of sperm evaluates the quality and quantity of sperm and seminal plasma.
 This may detect factors that impair the sperm's ability to travel to the fallopian tubes or penetrate the egg.
-Since sperm counts may change daily, more than one sample may be needed.
+Since sperm parameters may change daily, more than one testing may be needed.

-The postcoital test, performed 12 to 18 hours after intercourse, is used to evaluate male infertility, in addition to and in some cases instead of a semen analysis.
-There should be at least 5 progressively motile sperm per high powered microscopic field (400x) 12 hours after intercourse.
-Couples with no male or cervical factor may have more than 100 motile sperm.
+The postcoital test, performed 12 to 18 hours after intercourse, is used to evaluate male infertility, in addition to evaluating the receptivity of cervical mucus.
+There should be at least 5 progressively motile sperm 12 hours after intercourse.
 A poor postcoital test may be due to mucus factor (infection, too thick or too little mucus), poor semen quality, or mechanical problems (sperm not reaching Cervix).

 Antibody tests determine whether the man or woman produces antibodies to sperm.
 Antibodies in blood, cervical mucus, or seminal fluid, may react to sperm as invaders and destroy or immobilize them.